-We’re having an upcoming Open House, on August 25th, at 10am.
-Come see our cool space, hear about our programs, and figure out if a future in the marketing communications industry is right for you.
+We’re having an upcoming Open House, on December 1st, at 10am.
+Come see our cool space, hear about our programs, and figure out if a future in Interactive Development is right for you.

 The Interactive Developer program focuses on preparing students for a successful career in the digital communications industry.
 The program teaches programming languages and logic, creative use of technology, and the daily processes required to produce engaging and innovative interactive media.